iCloud: Add an attachment to an email

 While writing a new message, click the Attach button at the top of the message window.

-Select the files you want to attach, then click the Choose button to begin uploading the files.
+Select the files you want to attach, then click the Choose or Open button to begin uploading the files.

-If your attachments are too large to send in email, iCloud Mail asks if you want to deliver the attachments using Mail Drop.
-If you agree and Mail Drop is turned on, Mail Drop uploads the attachments to iCloud.
+If your attachments are too large to send in email, you’re asked if you want to deliver the attachments using Mail Drop.
+If you agree and Mail Drop is turned on, the attachments are uploaded to iCloud.

 It may take some time for the upload to complete, depending on the size of the files.